 PRO TIP: Begin integrating wearable technology into your enterprise by identifying tasks that require employees to use their hands while at the same time requiring them to refer to various data sources.
 Whenever you find a situation like this, there is almost certainly a solution that can be provided by the use of wearable technology.

-Please contact us today learn more about wearable technology and how it can be used at your enterprise.
+Please contact us today to learn more about wearable technology and how it can be used at your enterprise.